Online Safety Advice for Parents

 CEOPs – the place to get advice on and report an inappropriate or potentially illegal content or action that you see online.

-ThinkUKnow – an excellent website that has all sorts of advice for parents and carers as well as sections for children who want to learn about E-safety for themselves - an excellent resource to look at as a family.
+ThinkUKnow – an excellent website that has all sorts of advice for parents and carers as well as sections for children who want to learn about online safety for themselves - an excellent resource to look at as a family.

 UK Safer Internet Centre – this website contain a wealth of resources and content about how to keep children safe online.
 They are also the group behind the Safer Internet Day initiative that is celebrated on a yearly basis.

-Know It All for Parents – is a unique interactive E-safety guide put together by Childnet International.
+Know It All for Parents – is a unique interactive online safety guide put together by Childnet International.

 NSPCC – advice on the appropriateness of online content from the NSPCC.

-Kidsmart – a fantastic online resource with excellent E-safety tips.
+Kidsmart – a fantastic online resource with excellent online safety tips.
 There is also a fantastic children’s section for your children to explore.

 Digizen – a fantastic resource that includes all sorts of advice on how we, as adults, can encourage children to become responsible digital citizen and discerning when viewing digital content.